Pet Health 101

 Vaccines contain viruses or bacteria that have been modified so they can’t cause disease.
 The vaccine stimulates the animal's immune system.
 If your animal is later exposed to that disease, the immune system will react quickly to destroy the disease-causing agent.

 Why does my pet need regular booster vaccinations for the same disease?

 The protection provided by a vaccine gradually declines over time.
 Your pet needs regular "booster" vaccinations to ensure ongoing immunity from disease.

 Do I need to get my pet vaccinated every year?

 This topic is currently under investigation within veterinary medicine.
 Unfortunately, the duration of immunity for each vaccine is not currently known.

 Owners can have blood tests (titers) done to test their pet's antibody level, but this doesn't test the level of immunity.
 Until more is known about the duration of immunity, the frequency and type of vaccines administered will vary.
-Talk to your veterinarian about the risk of viral and bacterial diseases in your area, and what type of vaccines are or are not necessary.
+Talk to your veterinarian about the risk of viral and bacterial diseases in your area, and what type of vaccines are necessary for your pet.

 When considering what's best for you pet, remember that pets age faster than people.
 Pets can't talk, so we need to be their voices.
 Animals will try to hide any evidence of illness as long as possible.
 This means there may not be any outward signs that your pet is ill until a health problem is advanced.